 - 1. SHARED and LU: An element with in-degree of 1 through an o-edge is inlined to its sole parent. - 2.
-HYBRID: An element with in-degree $\geq 1$ and with no incoming \-edge is inlined to all its parents.
-An element with an incoming \-edge is not inlined. - 3.
-Algorithm 3: An element with in-degree $\geq 1$ is inlined to all its parents that have an o-edge to the element.
+HYBRID: An element with in-degree ≥ 1 and with no incoming -edge is inlined to all its parents.
+An element with an incoming -edge is not inlined. - 3.
+Algorithm 3: An element with in-degree ≥ 1 is inlined to all its parents that have an o-edge to the element.

-<!ELEMENT a (c)>

-<!ELEMENT b (c,d)>

-<!ELEMENT c (#PCDATA)>

-<!ELEMENT e (d\)>

-<!ELEMENT d (#PCDATA)>
+<!ELEMENT a (c)> <!ELEMENT b (c,d)> <!ELEMENT c (#PCDATA)> <!ELEMENT e (d)> <!ELEMENT d (#PCDATA)>

 SHARED and LU do not inline any element.
-HYBRID inlines only <c> to both and .
-Algorithm 3 inlines <c> to and , but also <d> to .
+HYBRID inlines c to both a and b.
+Algorithm 3 inlines c to a and b, and d to b.

-Algorithm 3 CreateRelationalSchemas(D): create the relational schemas for a DTD D1: Input : A DTD D and its associated DTD graph G.
+Algorithm 3 Create Relational Schemas (D): create the relational schemas for a DTD D

-1: Input : A DI D D and its associated DI D graph G.

-- 2: Output : The relational schemas for D.

-- 3: if the node #PCDATA is in G then

-- 4: Create the relation PCDATA(SID, Sdata, SparentID, SparentType) with the primary key ID;

-- 5: end if

-- 6: for all $\langle e \rangle$ that is a child element with an incoming \-edge in G do

-- 7: CreateRelation(e);

-- 8: Add the columns e + ".\$parentID" and e + ".\$parentType" to the relation e;

-- 9: // + is the string concatenation operator.

-- 10: end for

-- 11: for all element $\langle e \rangle$ that has in-degree=0 in G do

-- 12: CreateRelation(e);

-- 13: end for

-- 14: for all element $\langle e \rangle$ that has more than one incoming o-edges in G do

-- 15: if no relation has already been created for <e> then

-- 16: CreateRelation(e);

-- 17: end if

-- 18: end for

-- 19: for all cycle that composes only of o-edges in G do

-- 20: if no relation has already been created for any element in the cycle then

-- 21: CreateRelation(one of the elements in the cycle);

-- 22: end if

-- 23: end for

-In line 4 of Algorithm 3, a generic relation, \$PCDATA, is created to store PCDATA contents of elements with mixed contents.
+- 1: Input : A DTD D and its associated DTD graph G. - 2: Output : The relational schemas for D. - 3: if the node #PCDATA is in G then - 4: Create the relation \$PCDATA(\$ID, \$data, \$parentID, \$parentType) with the primary key \$ID; - 5: end if - 6: for all e that is a child element with an incoming -edge in G do - 7: CreateRelation(e); - 8: Add the columns e + ".\$parentID" and e + ".\$parentType" to the relation e; - 9: // + is the string concatenation operator. - 10: end for - 11: for all element e that has in-degree=0 in G do - 12: CreateRelation(e); - 13: end for - 14: for all element e that has more than one incoming oedges in G do - 15: CreateRelation(e); - 16: end for - 17: for all cycle that composes only of o-edges in G do - 18: if no relation has already been created for any element in the cycle then - 19: CreateRelation(one of the elements in the cycle);20: end if - 21: end for contents.
 The columns \$parentID and \$parentType store the ID and types of the elements respectively.
 Since \$ is not allowed in XML names, the prefix \$ creates a 'namespace' for special columns to avoid potential ambiguity.

+In line 4 of Algorithm 3, a generic relation, \$PCDATA, is created to store PCDATA contents of elements with mixed

 Lines 6 to 10 handle multiple occurrences by creating relations for such elements and adding columns to point to their parents.
 Lines 11 to 13 create relations for elements with in-degree=0.
-Lines 14 to 18 resolve the problem of multiple parent element types in HYBRID, as discussed in Section 4.4.
-When an element has more than one incoming o-edges, if necessary, a relation is created to store the element if and only if it is the root element of the XML document.
+Lines 14 to 16 resolve the problem of multiple parent element types in HYBRID, as discussed in Section 4.4.
+When an element has more than one incoming o-edges, a relation is created to store the element if and only if it is the root element of the XML document.
 It increases the number of relations but not the storage size or query performance.
 Elements with exactly one incoming o-edge are inlined and no relations are created for them.

-Lines 19 to 23 handle recursive elements completely since all cycles are considered, not limited to those of in-degree=1.
-Recursive elements are left unmarked by the CreateRelation procedure, and finding them takes linear time (see Theorem 6).
+Lines 17 to 21 handle recursive elements completely since all cycles are considered, not limited to those of in-degree=1.
+Recursive elements are left unmarked by the CreateRelation procedure, and finding them takes linear time.